smart-data-models/dataModel.UrbanMobility/TransitManagement/doc/spec_FR.md

       x-ngsi:
         type: Property
     tripDetails:
-      description: 'A descriptor of realtime update on the schedule of a vehicle along a trip.'
+      description: A descriptor of realtime update on the schedule of a vehicle along a trip.
       properties:
         arrival_time:
           description: "Property.
 Specifies the arrival time at a specific stop for a specific trip on a route.
 Times must be eight digits in HH:MM:SS format (HH:MM:SS is also accepted, if the hour begins with 0).
 Note: Trips that span multiple dates will have stop times greater than 24:00:00.
 For example, if a trip begins at 10:30:00 p.m. and ends at 2:15:00 a.m. on the following day, the stop times would be 22:30:00 and 26:15:00.
 Entering those stop times as 22:30:00 and 02:15:00 would not produce the desired results.
 SameAs: 'arrival_time' field from GTFS Static Field definitions-stop_times.txt (https://developers.google.com/transit/gtfs/reference#stop_timestxt)."